nuxodin/lazyfill/README.md

 # How it works

-To every polyfillable property, the scripts adds a getter which synchronously loads the corresponding polyfill.
+To every polyfillable property, the scripts adds a getter which **synchronously** loads the corresponding polyfill.
 Of course, we all know that blocking xhr-requests is not nice.
 Therefore, the url to the script that should be added to the page is given in the console.
+Ideal for prototyping.

 Let's assume that your browser does not support the function "String.prototype.at".
 ```js